-The participation mark is based on reading articles/watching weekly resources and demonstrating comprehension in class through questions, comments and contributions to discussion, and/or use of online discussion forum to post weekly comments on topics.
-A general discussion question will be provided on the forum each week so that you can prepare some comments in advance/post in written form if you are not confident speaking in class.
+Half the participation mark is based on reading articles/watching weekly resources and demonstrating comprehension in class through questions, comments and contributions to discussion, and/or use of online discussion forum to post weekly comments on readings.
+The other half will be drawn from questions asked of peers regarding their debates and character videos in class/in online forum and participation in general discussion following structured debates.